Emzzie/emzzie.github.io/_posts/2024-09-20-ARP_The_Basics.md

 The next step is to figure out if that IP address is within your subnet or not.
 In this case it isn't, so the request needs to be sent to your default gateway (usually your wifi router), this will be 192.168.0.1, 192.168.1.1 or 192.168.254.

-Your computer now takes a look at what is called a __ARP table__ (or ARP Chache) to figure out if it has the MAC-address of the router already stored.
+Your computer now takes a look at what is called a __ARP table__ (or ARP Cache) to figure out if it has the MAC-address of the router already stored.

 Let's assume that your device does't know the MAC address of your router.
 It will then send an __ARP Request__ to all devices the subnet.
 This is the way the computer asks "Hey, I want to send data to the device associated with this IP address, what's your MAC-address?".
 The device that has the IP address will respond to the request with its MAC-address.